Shuffle algebras for quivers and wheel conditions: Twists of the shuffle product and Hopf algebras

 called a universal $R$-matrix (the completion is necessary because our coproduct is topological).
-As is well-known in the theory of quantum groups, we have:

-\footnote{For a survey of the formula above in the particular case of the Jordan quiver, we refer the reader to \cite{R-matrix}, where we recall the standard difficulties in properly defining the product in \eqref{eqn:univ r}} where $\CR'$ is the canonical tensor of the pairing \eqref{eqn:pairing}:
+As is well-known in the theory of quantum groups, we have:\footnote{For a survey of the formula \eqref{eqn:univ r} in the particular case of the Jordan quiver, we refer the reader to \cite{R-matrix}, where we recall the standard difficulties in properly defining the product in \eqref{eqn:univ r}.}